savino9/web-start/README.md

 Whatever we put in the parameters

 ### NODE JS
+Node it's a javascript runtime bulid on Chrome's V8 Javascript Engine

+WHAT THE HELL IS A RUNTIME?
+Unlike C and other compiled languages, Javascript runs in a container - a program that reads your js codes and runs them.
+This program must do two things

+- parse your code and convert it to runnable commands //Engine
+- **provide some objects to javascript so that it can interact with the outside world.**
+The first part is called Engine and the second is **Runtime**

+For example, the Chrome Browser and node.js use the same Engine - V8, but their Runtimes are different: in Chrome you have the window, DOM objects etc, while node gives you require, Buffers and processes.

 console.log(__dirname) -> full path

 - How to import files using the common js